Trecynon: History

-By the 1860s Heolyfelin had become one of the main population centres in the parish of Aberdare Parish, and Harriet Street, Ebenezer Street, Alma Street, Mount Pleasant Street and Margaret Street were all built in this period.
+By the 1860s, Heolyfelin had become one of the main population centres in the parish of Aberdare; Harriet Street, Ebenezer Street, Alma Street, Mount Pleasant Street and Margaret Street were all built in this period.
 Such rapid and intensive development inevitably led to public health problems, as were revealed in 1853 when Thomas Webster Rammell prepared a report for the general Board of Health on the condition of public health in Aberdare.
-Heolyfelin was not considered the worst case in the district by any means but there were concerns.
+Heolyfelin was not considered the worst case in the district, by any means, but there were concerns.
 John Griffith, Vicar of Aberdare, reported that:

 Likewise, local industrialist Rees Hopkin Rhys reported:

 Rammell's report led directly to the formation of the Aberdare Local Board of Health the following year.
 The Local Board, which later became the Aberdare Urban District Council, was responsible for a range of local improvements in Aberdare, including the opening of Aberdare Park in 1869.

 Population continued to grow steadily in the late nineteenth and early twentieth century, as a result of the steam coal trade.

-In August 1902 the foundation stone of the Trecynon Public Hall and Library was laid by Lord Windsor and D. A. Thomas, M.P.
+In August 1902, the foundation stone of the Trecynon Public Hall and Library was laid by Lord Windsor and D. A. Thomas, M.P.
 Funds for the construction of the Hall came from a variety of sources, including the Carnegie Fund and local coal-owners.
-The hall was officially opened on 10 March 1903 when a grand concert was organised.
+The hall was opened officially on 10 March 1903, when a grand concert was organised.

 The Coliseum Theatre was opened on 17 September 1938.

 Industry

 The Aberdare Ironworks at Llwydcoed was the main employer in the early industrial period.
-The Ironworks closed in 1875 and thereafter coal became the main source of employment.
+The Ironworks closed in 1875 and, thereafter, coal became the main source of employment.

 Education

-In 1848 the Aberdare British Schools (Ysgol-y-Comin) were built on an unenclosed area of Hirwaun Common and in 1896 the Aberdare Intermediate School was built on the Southern edge of Trecynon, to become Aberdare Boys County School from 1913.
+In 1848, the Aberdare British Schools (Ysgol-y-Comin) were built on an unenclosed area of Hirwaun Common; in 1896, the Aberdare Intermediate School was built on the Southern edge of Trecynon, to become Aberdare Boys County School from 1913.